DworkinLab/Bio720/PathwayToBDS_nirvana.md

   ## Avoid the GUI version of tools.
   While in genomics there are many GUI versions of tools like BLAST, or Galaxy for NGS data, etc..
 I still recommend using your own code.
 While GUI tools can usually spit out logs (for the underlying code), researchers often forget to do this, and in the end forget how they did the analysis, what parameters they set, and even what versions of the software they used.
 Keeping your scripts is an important starting point for good reproducible research.

+## Don't blindly trust the computer output

+Computers are powerful, but very exacting.
+So you can easily get unintended output because of a misunderstanding of what the program you are doing is intended for or capable of.
+All of this is doubly true for bioinformatic/genomic software tools.
+After hours of grinding through errors, sometimes you are so happy to get any output as an "answer" that you presume it is working.
+However, most of the time that assumption may not be warranted.
+So check!
+That is, you are the biologist, and have a sense of likely and possible values in the results.
+Do your results make sense?
+Can you check a little bit by "hand" to confirm you can get the same results?
+If not can you simulate some data with known properties to check?

+This advice also extends to the software.
+Don't blindly trust it either.
+These software packages are being developed by researchers like you.
+In addition to accidental software bugs, in any analysis pipeline decisions are made as are assumptions.
+So two different software packages ostensibly trying to perform the same process may result in different answers (read mapping tools is a great example of this).
+This can actually be an advantage.
+In our lab with some known biases of syntenic read mapping software (we used *bwa* in class as one tool), we only uses polymorphisms that we find in common when we run our pipeline identically except for using two different read mappers.

 ## Don't forget to visualize intermediate data
   In a rush to get the finish line of a complete analysis, researchers often skip some important QC & sanity checks along the way.
 Yes, most people do simple visualizations of reads in a `.fastq` file using `fastqc` before and after trimming, but how about after you have mapped your reads and made your `.sam` or `.bam`?
 Have you looked at your coverage across the genome?
 Not only some histograms, but actual coverage across sites?
 How about after de-duplication.
 You don't expect this to change much, but have you checked to make sure?
 Ditto for removing poorly mapped reads, or repeat masking or when re-align indels in GATK?
 It is important that for each step of your pipeline you